OzTAM’s mission

 OzTAM’s culture of continual service improvement has been in place since launch, when a number of enhancements to the pre-2001 service were introduced.

 OzTAM’s panel size was increased to 3,000 (425 homes larger than previously).
-A further 35 homes were added in 2004, and another 100 in 2012, taking the current metro panel to 3,135 homes.
-OzTAM's national subscription television panel comprises 1,395 homes.
-In terms of panel size relative to the overall population, OzTAM’s panel is among the world’s largest.
+A further 35 homes were added in 2004, and another 465 in 2012, taking the metro panel to 3,500 homes, and OzTAM's national subscription television (STV) panel to 1,413 homes.

 OzTAM also introduced the Gold Standard software accreditation system, paving the way for a range of third party (independent) ratings analysis software providers to enter the market.
 This gives clients a choice of software options, whereas previously elemental data had only been available in one proprietary system.